-This page lists Diversity Matters events, projects and initiatives at UAL, organised by Kai Lutterodt; former UAL African Caribbean Society President, LCC Officer and current project leader for Diversity Matters.
+This page lists Diversity Matters events, projects and initiatives at UAL, organised by Kai Lutterodt; former UAL African Caribbean Society President, LCC Officer and founder of Diversity Matters.

 Diversity Matters works creatively to support and empower BAME (Black, Asian and minority ethnic) students and staff by providing workshops, trainings and events which platform the discourse of race equality.
 Find out more about our service and how we can support your organisation CLICK HERE

 See below for some of our initiatives recognised: